Interaction quenches in Bose gases studied with a time-dependent hypernetted-chain Euler-Lagrange method: Introduction

-The hypernetted-chain Euler-Lagrange (HNC-EL) method has been formulated for finding optimized ground states \cite{Kro86,KroTrieste,QMBT00Polls} and the dynamics in the linear response regime, the latter also termed correlated basis function method \cite{campbell2015prb}.
+The hypernetted-chain Euler-Lagrange (HNC-EL) method has been formulated for finding optimized ground states~\cite{Kro86,KroTrieste,QMBT00Polls} and the dynamics in the linear response regime, the latter also termed correlated basis function method~\cite{campbell2015prb}.
 In this work, we derive an efficient time-dependent variational method for continuous Bose systems in any dimension by generalizing the HNC-EL method to a fully time-dependent method.
-This time-dependent hypernetted-chain Euler-Lagrange (\thnc ) method is based on a Jastrow ansatz for the wave function like the ground state HNC-EL method, and akin to the time-dependent variational Monte Carlo (tVMC) method\cite{carleo2012sr,carleo2014pra,carleo2017prx}.
+This time-dependent hypernetted-chain Euler-Lagrange (\thnc ) method is based on a Jastrow ansatz for the wave function like the ground state HNC-EL method, and akin to the time-dependent variational Monte Carlo (tVMC) method~\cite{carleo2012sr,carleo2014pra,carleo2017prx}.
 The \thnc\ method, however, can be orders of magnitude more efficient computationally because it does not require Monte Carlo sampling.

-The study of Bose-Einstein condensates (BEC) of atoms with large $s$-wave scattering length $a$ is hampered by losses due to 3-body collisions, as $\rho a^3$ becomes large, where $\rho$ is the number density.
-This limitation to small $a$ is being circumvented by changing $a$ rapidly instead of adiabatically.
-After a quench of $a$ to a large value via a Feshbach resonance, i.e. an abrupt change of the interaction strength, the BEC can evolve until 3-body losses deplete it.

-In this work, we study the dynamics of a homogeneous Bose gas after a sudden interaction quench.
-We are interested in the short period of time after the quench where 3-body losses are not dominant yet, therefore we can neglect these losses and have a closed quantum system.
+In this work, we use \thnc{} to study the dynamics of a homogeneous Bose gas after a sudden interaction quench.
+We are interested in the short period of time after the quench where three-body losses are not dominant yet, therefore we can neglect these losses and have a closed quantum system.
 Our primary interest is the time evolution of the pair distribution function $g(\qr,t)$ after the interaction quench, in particular after a quench to a strongly correlated system exhibiting roton excitations, which have zero group velocity.
-We compare \thnc\ results in one and two dimensions with tVMC results to assess the validity of the approximations of \thnc .
+To assess the validity of the approximations of \thnc{} we compare our results in one and two dimensions with tVMC simulations.